fybrik/fybrik/samples/multicluster-razee/README.md

 cd fybrik
 ```

 We want to have a use case that the dataset is transfered accross different clusters.
-So change the regin of the data plane cluster `kind-kind` from `homeoffice` to `theshire`:
+So change the region of the data plane cluster `kind-kind` from `homeoffice` to `theshire`:

 ```bash
 sed -i 's/homeoffice/theshire/g' ./charts/fybrik/kind-kind.values.yaml